Thank you for reading our post, please rate this article at the end.

 Remember To Remove The Battery For Winter

-Note that an idle battery left out in the cold can quickly lose its charge and wear down over time, leading to frustration and disappointment when you’re itching to hit the water again.
+Note that an idle battery left out in the cold can quickly lose its charge and wear down over time, leading to frustration and disappointment when itching to hit the water again.

 Can You Leave Your Pontoon Boat on The Ground

+While leaving your pontoon boat on the ground may be technically possible, it’s certainly not the best choice.
 This is because there’s a plethora of problems that arise from parking your vessel on the cold, hard earth.
 Here are just a few:

 First, you’re leaving your boat exposed to the elements, which can lead to damage and deterioration over time.